 The Windows 8 Start Screen has been the topic of discussion for a long time now.
 The Start Screen is the main workspace for the users of Windows 8.
 Instead of downloading and installing the applications in desktop mode, the Windows Store will contain all the apps that you can get on your Windows 8 device, just like the Android and iOS platforms.
 Since the Start Screen is the main interface that you will be looking at whenever Windows starts or whenever you exit an app, customizing it to your own taste seems like a good idea.
 The default Windows options for the Start Screen lets you change the background color and apply themes; however, a much-needed option i.e. the ability to set a custom wallpaper is still missing from PC Settings.
-Windows 8 Start Screen Customizer is a tool for Windows 8 that lets you change the Start Screen background, choose the number of app rows to show, and tweak the opacity settings for Start Screen and app tiles.
+Windows 8 Start Screen Customizer is a tool for Windows 8 (and 8.1) that lets you change the Start Screen background to any image of your choice (update: unlike the built-in options in Windows 8.1, it also lets you choose GIF images), choose the number of app rows to show, and tweak the opacity settings for Start Screen and app tiles.
 Moreover, you can choose a large number of images and set the background to change after a specified time interval.

 The app will be downloaded as a zip file.
 When you unzip it, you will notice that the extension of the extracted executable file is ‘ex_’.
 In order to make it work, just rename the extension to “exe”.
 Now, double-clicking the file will start the app.
 This might seem unusual but we’re guessing the server used by the developer has a restriction on uploading files with .exe extension, even in compressed archives.